Barbara Tedlock

-Barbara Helen Tedlock (born September 9, 1942) is an American cultural anthropologist and oneirologist.
-She is Distinguished Professor of Anthropology at the State University of New York, Buffalo.
+Barbara Helen Tedlock (born September 9, 1942 – September 11,2023) was an American cultural anthropologist and oneirologist.
+She was a Distinguished Professor of Anthropology at the State University of New York, Buffalo.
 Her work explores cross-cultural understanding and communication of dreams, ethnomedicine, and aesthetics and focuses on the indigenous Zuni of the Southwestern United States and the Kʼicheʼ Maya of Mesoamerica.
 Through her study and practice of the healing traditions of the Kʼicheʼ Maya of Guatemala, Tedlock became initiated into shamanism.
-She is the collaborator and wife of the late anthropologist and poet Dennis Tedlock.
+She was the collaborator and wife of the late anthropologist and poet Dennis Tedlock.

 Early life and education

 Barbara Helen Tedlock was born in Battle Creek, Michigan, to Byron Taylor and Mona Gerteresse (O'Connor) McGrath.

 Tedlock earned a Bachelor's degree in Rhetoric from the University of California, Berkeley in 1967.
 In 1973, she earned a Master's in Anthropology and Ethnomusicology from Wesleyan University.
 Tedlock completed her PhD in Anthropology at SUNY Albany in 1978.